addy1947/google_form/README.md

 # Google Forms Auto Answer Extension 🤖

+## 🎉 Version 2.0 - Released November 20, 2025

-A powerful Chrome extension that automatically answers multiple-choice questions on Google Forms using Gemini AI.
+A powerful Chrome extension that automatically answers **all types of questions** on Google Forms using Gemini AI.

 ## 📦 Installation